Budgeting and Forecasting 2021

 When you are filled with hope for the year ahead, it’s easy to overestimate profit.
 It is even easier to aim a little too high when we are still gauging the effects of subdued earnings last year.
 Consumer and business confidence alike are low after our rating downgrades in December.

-The best thing you can do for your business when forecasting and setting targets is to be real.
+The best thing you can do for your business when budgeting and forecasting is to be real when setting targets.
 Take an honest look at inflation, market conditions, your output capabilities and costs.

 As usual, always look at historical data, but never reuse a budget!
 Remember that circumstances have changed and take any product/service changes that you may have introduced into account.